Where are PID's District boundaries?

 Does PID decide where fire hydrants are placed and which are upgraded?

 No. Fire hydrant locations and priorities are determined by the Paradise Fire Department (PFD).
 PID and Town of Paradise (TOP) have a cooperative agreement to install and maintain hydrants.
 Hydrants are installed by PID using PFD funding ($2 fee is collected by PID for PFD) or private landowners.

 How do I pay my bill?

 Almost all water utilities, whether they are public agencies like us, or private water companies, have two components of their water bill.
 First, there is a fixed monthly charge known as a service charge or readiness to serve charge.
-These charges generally cover a water agency's fixed costs that have little to do with the amount of water used, although we have two levels of our service charge ("A" rate or "B" rate based on how much water is used in a year).
+These charges generally cover a water agency's fixed costs that have little to do with the amount of water used.
 In our case, almost half of our annual budget is spent on debt service (the payments made to pay for the construction of our treatment plant and other major facilities), and the labor, equipment and materials to pay for our pipeline replacement program.
 Our monthly service charge is above average for water agencies in California, but our water charge is below average.
 The reason behind this rate structure is that the District requires large fixed asset investments to deliver water to our customers.
 Most of these assets were built with borrowed funds that require debt payments over a 20 to 30 year period.
 Therefore the District must structure there rates in fashion that mirrors their fixed costs (service charge) and their variable cost (consumption charge).
 The differences between Paradise Irrigation Districts rate structure and other California water agencies is that there variable cost exceed their fixed cost therefore they must structure their rates accordingly.
 Their variable cost include electricity for pumping water out of a well, or the cost of purchasing whole sale water from the State of California.